Under superannuation law, if you die the Trustee must pay your super to your dependants or your estate.

 Who are my dependants?

 - your spouse (including de facto and same sex partners),

 - your children (including unborn, step, adopted, or ex-nuptial children and children of your spouse),

-- any other person that the Trustee determines is dependent on you; and
+- any other person who is financially dependent on you, and

 - any person with whom you have an interdependency relationship (refer to the PDS for more details).

 This means that when you're nominating your beneficiaries, you should make sure you've nominated people who are eligible.

 What if I don't have any dependants?

 If you don't have any dependants, your death benefit will be paid to your legal personal representative, and your super becomes part of your estate.

 To nominate your beneficiaries you should complete the My Beneficiaries form or log into your account in the Member Centre and provide the details on line.